 Make your selections:

-Clinics – you have 2 additional options, check the box to display Clinic (will show a clinic column next to each line item) and/or Clinic Breakdown (which shows each clinic in its own section).
-In versions 17.4 and greater, you can set your daily P&I report to default to always show clinic & clinic breakdown.
+Clinics – you have 2 additional options, check the box to display Clinic (which will show a clinic column next to each line item) and/or Clinic Breakdown (which shows each clinic in its own section).

 How to show insurance writeoffs (if you want your writeoffs to show and “count against” your production on the procedure date, select procedure date)